-Although the earlier round of meetings were held virtually to protect the health and safety of all involved from the risk of Covid-19, Governors have continued to carry out their responsibilities.
-Governors have been kept up to date with, and been involved, in the assessment of the Covid-19 impact on the Academy Trust, The Ofsted outcome and action plan, as well as other standard events.
-As well as the Governing Body meeting schedule this has been through shared staff briefings, weekly updates between the Chair of Governors and the Head Teacher, attendance at some staff weekly briefings by the Chair of Governors, regular updates issued to all Governors, and other specific communications.
+Sub-Committees tend to be held virtually now to aid the impact on Governors when they attend at least two meetings per cycle.
+Despite a partial virtual approach, Governors have continued to carry out their responsibilities.
+Governors have been kept up to date with, and been involved in, the Ofsted action plan, the school development plan, as well as other standard events.
+As well as the Governing Body meeting schedule there are weekly updates between the Chair of Governors and the Head Teacher, attendance at some staff weekly briefings by the Chair of Governors, regular updates issued to all Governors, and other specific communications.